St. John River campaign: Consequences

 Due to the campaign targeting their supplies, the remaining Acadians in the area experienced famine.
 Governor Pierre François de Rigaud, Marquis de Vaudreuil-Cavagnal reported that 1,600 Acadians immigrated to Québec City in 1759.
 During this same winter, Quebec also suffered a famine and a smallpox epidemic broke out, killing over 300 Acadian refugees in the region.
 Some returned to St. John only to be imprisoned on Georges Island in Halifax Harbour.

 In the spring of 1759 twenty-nine of the refugees from the Saint John River area went farther up the St. Lawrence to the area around Bécancour, Quebec, where they successfully established a community.

 After the fall of Quebec on September 18, 1759, the resistance ended.
 The Maliseet and Acadians of the Saint John River surrendered to the British at Fort Frederick and Fort Cumberland.
-On 2 January 1760 most of the Acadian men who had come to Fort Frederck were boarded onto ships.
+On 2 January 1760 most of the Acadian men who had come to Fort Frederick were boarded onto ships.
 The next day, the women and children were put on board, and the ship sailed for Halifax.
 Within weeks of their arrival in the provincial capital the captured Acadians were bound for France.

 In 1761, there were 42 Acadians at St Ann and 10–12 at Grimross.
 In 1762, Lieutenant Gilfred Studholme, who commanded the garrison at Saint John, was unsuccessful in removing the remaining Acadians from the Saint John River in preparation for the arrival of the New England Planters.
 With the migration of returning Acadians after the close of the Seven Years' War in the 1760s to the river valley and other areas of what is now New Brunswick, the region became the center of Acadian life in the maritime region.